 Buying a bike can be a very daunting task, but it can be made easier if you consider some of the things mentioned below.

 The first thing that you should consider before buying any bike is where you ride or where you might ride in the future.
-This is going to dictate what type of bike will be best suited for the job.
 If your trail is a gentle fine road, a hardtail hand drive or a hand drive bike will be probably the best answer for you.

 However, the only component that is going to give you an edge is the suspension.
 I say this because the suspension is going to give you more control, comfort, and a much smoother ride.

-If you plan to go further I recommend that you get a higher-capacity battery, but if you are 70 kilos or less, you can also do with a lower-capacity battery.
+If you plan to go further I recommend that you get a higher-capacity battery.
+But if you are 70 kilos or less, you can also do it with a lower-capacity battery.
 You can always carry a spare for longer routes.

-All bikes come in a variety of sizing.
+All bikes come in a variety of sizes.
 It is best to get the bike that is best suited to your size so that you do not have any difficulty navigating.
-Bikes come in extra small to extra large sizes and they do actually differ in sizing.
-So the best thing to do is to head on to the website of the bike you are planning to buy and look at the available information.
+Bikes come in extra small to extra large sizes and they do differ in sizing.
+So head on to the website of the bike you are planning to buy and look at the available information.

 Local Bike Shop